johanek/johanek-redmine/README.md

 **database_adapter**

-  Database adapter to use for database configuration. 'mysql' for ruby 1.8, 'mysql2' for ruby 1.9.
+  Database adapter to use for database configuration.
+  Can be either 'mysql' for ruby 1.8, 'mysql2' for ruby 1.9 or 'postgresql'.
   Default: 'mysql'

 **smtp_server**